by Tela Zasloff

 ABOUT THIS BOOK

-In telling Pierre-Charles Toureille’s story, Tela Zasloff also describes the wide-ranging network of Protestant pastors and lay people in southern French villages who participated in an aggressive rescue effort.
-She delves into their motivations, including their Huguenot heritage as members of a religious minority.
+In telling Toureille’s story, Tela Zasloff also depicts the wide-ranging network of Protestant pastors and lay people in southern French villages who participated in an aggressive rescue effort.
+She delves into their motivations, including their heritage as members of a religious minority.
+Toureille’s rescue work under the Vichy regime, partly official and then increasingly clandestine as the war progrressed. was a crucial part of the French non-violent "spiritual resistance" against Nazism.